mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/actions.md

 the refactoring dialog for the value of the parameters:

 - *string*: chooser for selecting a text
 - +node*: chooser for selecting a node using a filter.
-The filter is a function which has a list of nodes to refactor as a parameter and should return a new filtered sequence of nodes.
+The filter is a function that has a list of nodes to refactor as a parameter and should return a new filtered sequence of nodes.
 - *project tree node*: chooser for selecting a node from the project tree